 “Homeowners may also find that solar panel and inverter warranties are invalid if the system is not installed by a registered professional,” says Pearson.
 “You might also struggle to get the relevant electrical or solar permit from your local authority.
 No permit would also likely cause an issue if you’re going to sell your property in the future.
 Lastly, you may not be able to access rebates from utility companies unless you use an installer recognized on their rebate program.

 Overall, it’s safer, cheaper, easier, and more legal to get the system installed professionally.

-For example, the federal government offers a 30 percent tax credit for solar panel systems installed in new or existing homes before the end of 2016, provided they meet applicable fire and electrical code requirements.
+For example, the federal government offers a 30 percent tax credit for solar panel systems installed in new or existing homes before the end of 2019 (dropping down to 26 percent in 2020, and 22 percent in 2021), provided they meet applicable fire and electrical code requirements.
 Although these are state-specific, many states have stringent regulations about the types of panels used and how they are installed.

 On the flip side, your used or surplus solar system could start out being cheaper than a new system, canceling out the rebate.
 Do your math before you buy, and consider other factors, such as warranties, performance and longevity.

 “With warranties, buyers stand a far better chance of the manufacturer standing behind their promise,” says Pearson.
 “You also have the benefit of the U.S. legal system behind you in the unlikely event that it’s needed.
 Because solar energy is a medium-to-long investment, it’s really important that you don’t scrimp on the front end for the sake of quality and assurance.
 You know what they say: buy cheap, buy twice.”

 7You aren’t planning to tie to the grid, which generally requires new solar systems only.